David-Parker/MyneCraft/Assignment-2/README.md

 * Heavily optimized, static geometry creation and destruction based on position, localized bullet simulation, etc.
 * Background game music

+#### Issues
+* Inifnite block growth (cancer blocks), when a block gets incorrectly generated, it thinks its neihbors are null and starts to generate blocks everywhere when deleted.
+This bug is rarare and usually only occurs when something else was setup incorrectly.
+* Clouds, when brought back in from level save, are of unit size and look like dots in the sky
+* Somtimes it is possible to get pushed out of the level and fall infinitely into the ground

 ### Todo
 * Cave generation, use perlin + fractal noise to simualte "perlin worms" which generate nice, connected caves
 * Multiplayer, online playing with friends would be cool